wendli01/outlier_plotting/README.md

 # outlier_plotting
 More graceful handling of outliers in plots.
-Currently supports most of seaborn categorical scatter and distributional and estimate plots.
+Currently supports most of seaborn categorical scatter, distributional and estimate plots.

 ## Functionality